julian-klode/lingolang/docs/permissions.md

 ## Other conversions and merges
 The idea of conversion to base permissions from the previous paragraph can be extended to converting between structured types.
-When converting between two structured types, replace all base permissions in the source with the base permissions in the same position in the target, and when the source permission is structured and the target is base, it just switches to a to-base conversion.
+When converting between two structured types, replace all base permissions in the source with the base permissions in the same position in the target, and when the source permission is structured and the target is base, it just switches to a to-base conversion. \label{sec:convert}

 There are two more kinds of recursive merge operations: intersection and union.
 These are essentially just recursive relaxations of intersection and union on the base permissions, that is, they simply perform intersection and union on all base types